 Sometimes tasting pairs well with shopping too.
 Highway 12 Vineyards & Winery is tucked inside a home-accessories boutique, so you can sample Carneros Chardonnay while browsing hand-stitched stuffed toy dogs and embellished picture frames.

-You’ll also notice several larger-than-life statues of Snoopy around town, as well as statues of Charlie Brown, Woodstock, and Lucy.
+You’ll also notice several larger-than-life statues of Snoopy around town, as well as ones of Charlie Brown, Woodstock and Lucy.
 That’s because Charles Schulz lived and worked in Santa Rosa from 1969 until his death in 2000, claiming Sonoma County as one inspiration for his iconic Peanuts comic strip.
-At the Charles M. Schulz Museum, you can see the comic strip artist’s studio, countless sketches, and cartoon screenings.
+At the Charles M. Schulz Museum, you can see the comic-strip artist’s studio and countless sketches, and watch cartoon screenings.

-It’s easy to spend an entire day just wandering the environs of Healdsburg Plaza, lined with dozens of tasting rooms, each with their own vibe.
-Check out the big-city chic Cartograph with wines on tap, the stylish funky Banshee with its record player spinning vinyl, and the groovy Thumbprint Cellars with for-sale artwork on nearly every inch of wall.
-Sample some of Sonoma County’s acclaimed craft beer at Bear Republic Brewing Co., which has a brewpub along the Plaza and is known for its hoppy and full-bodied Racer 5 IPA.
+It’s easy to spend an entire day just wandering the environs of Healdsburg Plaza, which is lined with dozens of tasting rooms, each with their own atmosphere.
+Take a look at the big-city chic Cartograph with wines on tap, the stylish and funky Banshee with its record player spinning vinyl, and the groovy Thumbprint Cellars with for-sale artwork on nearly every inch of the wall.
+Sample some of Sonoma County’s acclaimed craft beer at Bear Republic Brewing Co., which has a brewpub on the Plaza and is known for its hoppy and full-bodied Racer 5 IPA.